-Stratogy GHG Emission Reductions - " Strategy Actions 2030 MTCO2e 2040 MTCO2e 2045 MTCO2e Metrics Responsible Departments Partner Agencies Timeframe Funding options 8- 8- 8- 8- 8- AMBAG Energy Watch, and other providers with a focus on contractors and residents of older properties (constructed in or before 1980).
+Strategy GHG Emission Reductions Responsible Actions 2030 MTCO2e 2040 MTCO2e 2045 MTCO2e Metrics Departments Partner Agencies Timeframe Funding option Promote and incentivize the phase-out of gas appliances in existing homes and businesses throughout the community to advance GHG reductions, increase energy efficiency, and protect public safety and environmental health.
+8-1.
+Support education and outreach to increase participation in electric appliance rebate programs offered by 3CE, AMBAG Energy Watch, and other providers with a focus on contractors and residents of older properties (constructed in or before 1980).
 Identify and remove any existing code, permitting, or other City requirements that serve as barriers to all-electric conversions of existing homes and businesses and assess opportunities to provide incentives and streamline the permitting process through bundled projects and one-stop permits.
-2. Update the City's permit tracking system as appropriate to track electrification improvements.
-3. Review City-supported weatherization and energy efficiency programs and requirements, if applicable, to ensure they support all-electric, high-efficiency appliances.
-4. Work with local contractors to increase public awareness about and participation in existing incentive programs that promote replacement of natural gas appliances with electric space and water heating systems.
-9,220 16,330 17,310 Existing buildings converted to electric (number of buildings) Development Services Department 3CE AMBAG Midterm (2024-26) General Fund Partnerships ir 9- 9- y 2026, all new development to be "all electric," with minor exceptions for appropriate facilities, which may iclude restaurants, manufacturing, and industrial uses.
-1. Identify and partner with local industry organizations, community-based organizations, and regional partners to inform the preparation of an All-Electric Reach Code for new development, which would leverage the use of the 3CE's Reach Code Incentive Program to offset some costs associated with adopting a Reach Code.
-2. Seek grant funding for electrification of affordable housing, such as the California Energy Commission's (CEC's) Building Initiative for Low Emissions Development (BUILD) program (SB 1477).
-3. Promote public awareness about and participation in existing incentive programs that promote electric space and water heating systems to upgrade and replace natural gas appliances.
+8-2.
+Update the City's permit tracking system as appropriate to track electrification improvements.
+8-3.
+Review City-supported weatherization and energy efficiency programs and requirements, if applicable, to ensure they support all-electric, high-efficiency appliances.
+8-4.
+Work with local contractors to increase public awareness about and participation in existing incentive programs that promote replacement of natural gas appliances with electric space and water heating systems.
+8-5.
+Explore and adopt, as feasible, local building code amendments requiring replacement of natural gas-powered space and water heaters with electric models at end of life during the 2022 and successive Buildings Standards Code updates.
+8-6.
+Work with local and regional partners to identify ways to decrease the financial burden of electrification of low-income households and rental units, including paying up-front costs or identification of financial incentives.
+9,220 16,330 17,310 Existing buildings converted to electric (number of buildings) Development Services Department 3CE AMBAG Midterm (2024-26) General Fund Partnerships By 2026, all new development to be "all electric," with minor exceptions for appropriate facilities, which may include restaurants, manufacturing, and industrial uses.
+9-1.
+Identify and partner with local industry organizations, community-based organizations, and regional partners to inform the preparation of an All-Electric Reach Code for new development, which would leverage the use of the 3CE's Reach Code Incentive Program to offset some costs associated with adopting a Reach Code.
+9-2.
+Seek grant funding for electrification of affordable housing, such as the California Energy Commission's (CEC's) Building Initiative for Low Emissions Development (BUILD) program (SB 1477).
+9-3.
+Promote public awareness about and participation in existing incentive programs that promote electric space and water heating systems to upgrade and replace natural gas appliances.
 2,090 7,290 8,370 All-electric buildings constructed (number of new buildings) Development Services Department Near term (by 2024) General Fund